Krzyż railway station

 Krzyż railway station is a railway station serving the town of Krzyż Wielkopolski, in the Greater Poland Voivodeship, Poland.
 The station opened in 1851 and is located on the Tczew–Kostrzyn railway, Poznań–Szczecin railway and now closed Wałcz–Krzyż railway.
-The train services are operated by PKP, Przewozy Regionalne.
+The train services are operated by PKP, Polregio.

 Despite Krzyż being a small town, its station has an important interchange function between the north–south route from Szczecin to Poznan and the east–west route from Germany and Gorzów Wielkopolski to Piła and further east.

 The station building is located on the central platform and is connected to the town by a footbridge.
-At the station there is also a large depot of Przewozy Regionalne, including a working turntable and Roundhouse.
+At the station there is also a large depot of Polregio, including a working turntable and Roundhouse.

 Train services

 The station is served by the following services: